Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.

 Check on Google how your website performs in search results.
 For instance, type in the Google search box the keyword “California private school,” assuming your school is in this state.

 Do you see your website or web pages in the search results?
 How does it rank?
 Your pages should show at least on the first couple of search results pages.

 If not, check performance using other keywords.
 For instance, include the words “San Jose” if you operate in that city.
 If your school or web pages still do not appear on top of search results, you might want to consider working on your SEO.
 That means you optimize your website for Google ranking.
-If it improves your search results positions, you will have more organic visibility, more organic traffic to your site, and more enrolments.
+If it improves your search results positions, you will have more organic visibility, more organic traffic to your site, and more enrollments.

 What are strategies to use for website SEO?

 Optimizing the content of your school’s website is a building stone for drawing traffic.
 The best materials to use are those that are useful and full of insights.

 Your audience consists of parents and students looking for the best school to provide the skills and knowledge to prepare them for their future.
 Make sure that your content delivers that message and states why you are the best option for them.

 One way to come up with great content is to use stories about school-to-home bonding.
 Here you are targeting parents who think that schools have a responsibility to connect and inform them of their children’s whereabouts.
 Parents need to work with schools to protect and advance their children’s interests.